Editorial Standards

 Ponzi‑type schemes have their own lane

-If you are a victim of a Ponzi‑type investment scheme, Section C of Form 4684 provides a streamlined method under Revenue Procedure 2009‑20 to compute a theft loss.
+If you are a victim of a Ponzi‑type investment scheme, Section C of Form 4684 provides a streamlined method under Revenue Procedure 2009‑20 to compute a theft loss in the discovery year (the year you learn about the fraud) – you do not amend the prior years you originally invested or reported the phantom income.
 You will enter your total qualified investment, expected recovery factors, and then carry the result into Section B. This is a specialized path, so use it only if your facts match the revenue procedure.

 Many older summaries still say Section C is for bank failures.
 Today’s Form 4684 uses Section C for Ponzi‑type theft losses, and Section D for disaster year elections.
 Always check the current form.